 Energetic trail enthusiasts have found a faster way to wear out the treads of their hiking boots by combining three exciting hikes into one loop trail.
 The Knox Mountain Loop is almost seven kilometers starting with the ascent of the Apex Trail at 262 meters in elevation.

-After catching your breath and soaking in the view, hop on the relatively level Pavilion Trail that connects with a steep descent along switchbacks of the Ogopogo Trail to Paul's Tomb Trail.
+After catching your breath and soaking in the view, hop on the relatively level Pavilion Trail that connects with a steep descent along switchbacks of the Ogopogo Trail to Paul's Tomb Trail (and soak up the beautiful Okanagan Lake views along the journey!).
 To complete the loop, enjoy the pleasant lakeside return to your car on Paul's Tomb Trail.

 4. Canyon Rim Trail

-As the longest and best-known hike in Bear Creek Provincial Park, Canyon Rim Trail is especially popular in the summer and fall.
-If you are camping in the park, you can access the trail early in the morning to enjoy a solo hike.
+As the longest and best-known hike in Bear Creek Park, Canyon Rim Trail is especially popular in the summer and fall.
+If you are spending the night in the park (which is one of the best campgrounds in Kelowna), you can access the trail early in the morning to enjoy a solo hike.
 To see more water flowing over the falls, hike during the spring.